Na'ili'ili-Haele Stream & Waterfalls

 Rating: ★★★★½

-Minuses: Access may be restricted by EMI.
-Longer hikes become increasingly difficult to nearly impossible for mere mortals.
+Minuses: Access is restricted by EMI.
+Can become dangerous to nearly impossible depending on conditions/how far you go.

 DETAILS:

 When you first get here it can be tricky to find the waterfalls.
-The number one key to remember, so that you don’t wind up wandering aimlessly though bamboo forest trails that lead to nowhere, is that the waterfalls are all found along the main stream flow.
+So that you don’t wind up wandering aimlessly though bamboo forest trails that lead to nowhere, the number one key to remember is that the waterfalls are all found along the main stream flow (thank you Captain Obvious!)

-Start at the road, and look for openings into the bamboo.
+Start at the road, and look for the openings into the bamboo.
 You can pick any opening and head downhill – they all lead to the main trail.
+(Note: if you have parked well past the first group of openings – maybe the first 1/10 mile – you may need to follow the stream right.)
 The main trail soon heads down a sometimes slippery incline (good news is it is short) – hint: bamboo is extremely strong, and most is exceptionally rooted into the soil, you can hold on to it to anchor yourself on slippery sections.

 Next you will come to an EMI Ditch, which you will have to step across.
-It looks worse than it is because you’ll likely be focused on how deep it is.
-But the step across is actually about the length of a person’s stride, so you’d have to be careless and/or unlucky to actually end up in the ditch.
-Note: Sometimes someone has left a scrap plank, branch, bamboo pole, or something else straddling the ditch – I suggest NOT walking on whatever may happen to have been laid there (for obvious reasons!)
+It’s deep, but that makes it look worse than it is.
+The distance across is actually about the length of a person’s stride, so you’d have to be careless and/or unlucky to actually end up in the ditch.

 After you have crossed the ditch, you will be presented with a decision: take the high-road, or the low-road.
 (Those not bound by metaphor can feel free to take either as they both go to the same place.)
 You’ll soon be at the main stream bed.
 Depending on how much rain there has been, this may be a trivial crossing of hopping across large boulders, or you may want a length of bamboo to help you keep your balance and/or survey the depth as you walk across.

-Note: Please be aware of unsafe high water or flash-flooding that can occur in North and East Maui streams.
+Please be aware of unsafe high water or flash-flooding that can occur in North and East Maui streams.
+This note is found on many articles, if you have not read the flash flood page, taking a minute to do so could save your life.

-After number five, the hiking gets extreme – however, if you take a look around the Google satellite shots (link below) you’ll observe an outstanding opportunity for the more experienced jungle hiker, with what appear to be truly dramatic waterfalls and gigantic pools further upstream (I have marked the “big” pool described above for scale).
+After number five, the hiking gets much more extreme – however, if you take a look around the Google satellite shots (link below) you’ll observe an outstanding opportunity for the more experienced jungle hiker, with what appear to be truly dramatic waterfalls and gigantic pools further upstream (I have marked the “big” pool described above for scale).
 I have not yet hiked that far as I’ve got to take out more life insurance before tackling the rockface on #5.
-Seriously, though – once I figure out the best way around #5, I promise to attempt a first-hand account of the treasure that lies beyond for the most physically able (or in my case, nuts!)
+Seriously, though – the best way around #5 is *not* the rockface, you can access views of at least one of these larger falls from a hike past the reservoir that feeds waterfall #1.

 Key Info: